lhao03/lhao03.github.io/content/blog/computer science/project-based-courses.md

 ## Project based courses
 Project based courses aim to offer a personalised and individualised component for the student.
 Student's can conceptualize their own project, usually adhering to some rules that require using a certain programming language or implementing concepts like object orientated design.

+Lectures were out of sync with project phases.

 Something I have witnessed is that students enjoy CPSC 210 more than CPSC 110.
-Should student enjoyment be prioritized over knowledge aquisition and knowledge application?
+Should student enjoyment be prioritized over knowledge acquisition and knowledge application?